shay-te/core-lib/website/docs/Helpers/function_utils.md

 # Function Utils

-These functions provide a unified way to retrieve or format a function's parameters or get the calling module of a function.
+These functions provide a unified way to retrieve or format a function's parameters.

 ## Functions